top of page

 Feed the Body, Feed the Soul

 I am constantly being asked for recipes for the treats that I provide for guests/clients in my studio.
 If I am not providing healing, I am in my kitchen experimenting to create healthy nibbles.
-I consider myself more of a quasi-food scientist, a little of this, a little of that, oops!, too much of that and most times I even forget to write it all down.
+I consider myself an intuitive baker, a little of this, a little of that, oops!, too much of that and most times I even forget to write it all down.
 In response to your requests, I will be posting some of my tried and true recipes here periodically.
 My focus is always on healthy, and satisfying, treats for those with food sensitivities since most of us knowingly or unknowingly have them.

 The feedback I've gotten suggests they appeal, also, to those who do not have sensitivities.
 My biggest gripe with retail gluten/grain free treats is the sugar.
 So way over the top!
 I try to keep the (natural) sugar to a minimum, allowing for the other nutritious flavors to have center stage.
 I do use alternative flours, that the average household might not have on hand, but I feel it is so worth it to invest in these because they offer nutritional value and really nice result.